dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/application-settings-overview.md

 ### Where are user-scoped settings stored

-The defualt provider, <xref:System.Configuration.LocalFileSettingsProvider>, stores user-scoped settings are stored in the <xref:System.Environment.SpecialFolder.LocalApplicationData> folder.
+The defualt provider, <xref:System.Configuration.LocalFileSettingsProvider>, stores user-scoped settings in the <xref:System.Environment.SpecialFolder.LocalApplicationData> folder.
 If that folder is unavailable, the <xref:System.Environment.SpecialFolder.ApplicationData> folder is used.
 An app-specific subfolder is created to store the user-scoped settings.
 The name of this folder is based on three attributes about the app's main [assembly](/dotnet/standard/assembly/):

 - The assembly's <xref:System.Diagnostics.FileVersionInfo.CompanyName>.
 - A hashed value based on two pieces of information: